Troutman is a top firm in its hometown of Atlanta, but it swims in waters across the US.

 Main areas of work

-Law Schools: Cardozo University, Emory University, Fordham University, Georgia State University, Howard University, Kent University, Mercer University, University of Alabama, University of Georgia, University of Illinois, University of North Carolina, University of North Carolina, University of South Carolina, University of Virginia, Vanderbilt University, Wake Forest University, American University, College of William & Mary, Columbia University, Georgetown University, New York University, University of California, Berkeley, University of California, Hastings, University of California, Irvine, University of California, Los Angeles, University of Richmond, University of San Diego, University of Southern California, Washington & Lee University.
+Law Schools: Cardozo University, Emory University, Fordham University, Georgia State University, Howard University, Kent University, Mercer University, Northwestern, University of Alabama, University of Georgia, University of Illinois, University of North Carolina, University of South Carolina, University of Virginia, Vanderbilt University, Wake Forest University, American University, College of William & Mary, Columbia University, Georgetown University, New York University, University of California, Berkeley, University of California, Hastings, University of California, Irvine, University of California, Los Angeles, University of Chicago, University of Richmond, University of San Diego, University of Southern California, Washington & Lee University, George Mason University School of Law, George Washington University Law School

-Job Fairs: Loyola Patent Program, Lavender Law Job Fair, Southeastern Intellectual Property Job Fair, Southeastern Minority Job Fair.
+Job Fairs: Loyola Patent Program, Lavender Law Job Fair, Southeastern Intellectual Property Job Fair, Southeastern Minority Job Fair, Emory NY Job Fair

 Summer associate profile:

-Troutman Sanders seeks highly motivated, personable individuals with outstanding intellectual ability, academic credentials, and extracurricular accomplishments.
-Non-legal work experiences are also desirable, as they can greatly enhance insight for client issues.
-Because effective, clear writing is an indispensable legal skill, significant journal experience during law school is another favorable asset.
-Evidence of motivation, energy and the ability to effectively manage the competing demands of a rigorous schedule are essential.
+Troutman Sanders seeks highly motivated, personable individuals with outstanding intellectual ability, strong academic credentials, and extracurricular accomplishments.
+Because effective, clear communication is an indispensable legal skill, journal, moot court, or mock trial experience during law school is also desirable.
+Non-legal work experiences are viewed favorably, as they can greatly enhance insight for client issues.
+Evidence of leadership, motivation, energy, and the ability to effectively balance the competing demands of a rigorous schedule are essential.

 Summer program components:

-Our summer program strives to give our summer associates a realistic view of the culture at Troutman Sanders and help them bridge the gap between academia and practice.
-Our summer associates work on current projects for actual clients.
-They participate in meetings as well as attend strategy sessions and closings.
-They draft documents, write briefs, and help prepare for trials.
-The workload in our summer program can be intense, but our summer associates value this fast pace and view it as preparation for a lucrative and successful career in law.
-An abundant and diverse mix of social events complements the rigorous workload in the summer program.
-The social element of our program aims to provide relaxing opportunities for summer associates to get acquainted with our attorneys.
+We strive to give our summer associates a realistic view of the culture at Troutman Sanders and help them bridge the gap between academia and practice.
+Our summer associates handle matters for real-world clients and have the opportunity to indicate an interest in particular projects and practice areas.
+They participate in client and internal meetings and attend strategy sessions, closings, and hearings; summer associates also draft documents, write briefs, and help prepare for trial.
+An abundant and diverse mix of social events are also offered during the summer program.
+The social element of our program aims to provide opportunities for summer associates to get acquainted with a variety of our attorneys, learn more about life at Troutman, and explore the city in which they work and live.

 This Firm's Rankings in